roed314/TransitiveClusters/README.md

 ```
 9. If clusters remain, use `IterativeSubgroupSetup.m`, which hasn't been automated and still needs a bit of attention.

-The commands above were run on a server with 128 physical cores and 2TB of RAM; they should be modifyed as appropriate to take your resources into account.
+The commands above were run on a server with 128 physical cores and 2TB of RAM; they should be modified as appropriate to take your resources into account.

 Assumptions
 ===========